brimdata/super/book/src/super-sql/intro.md

 When SQL queries are nested, joined, or invoked as subqueries, the scoping rules are fairly complicated and often counterintuitive.
-To support such semantics, SuperSQL implements SQL scoping of table and column names _inside of of any SQL pipe operator_ but between pipe operators.
+To support such semantics, SuperSQL implements SQL scoping of table and column names _inside of of any SQL pipe operator_ but not between pipe operators.

 Instead, super-structured data is referenced within a non-SQL pipe operator using a very simple pattern:
 * all input is referenced as a single value called `this`, and
 * all output is emitted into a single value called `this`.

-The `this` value can take on any type but when it takes the form of a record,
-When `this` is a set of homogeneously-typed [records](types/record.md), then the input data models a relational table where the record type resembles a relational schema and each field in the record models the table's column.
+When the input to a pipe operator is a set of homogeneously-typed [records](types/record.md), then that data models a relational table where the record type resembles a relational schema and each field in the record models the table's column.
 In other words, the record fields of `this` can be accessed with the dot operator reminiscent of a `table.column` reference in SQL.